Introduction

 One of the main tasks of the ROS Pub/Sub system (excluding non-sensor pipelines with actions and service) is sharing a new value of something.
 At development time, when accuracy is at the highest priority, this async model might be in your way.

 With librat, you can share variables synchronously over the network.
-It is library written in Rust but targeted at C. It's built for the absolute minimal user footprint.
+The library is written in Rust but targeted at C. It's built for the absolute minimal user footprint.
 You initialise it once and then give it any variables to cling to without changing anything else in your existing code.
 Just look at the header file.
 You then explain the routes to the Minot TUI with intuitive syntax.

 Variable sharing is a powerful building block and it can easily be used outside of the ROS context.
 Click here to learn more.